candland

 Switch statement and the goto command.

 The goto command can be used to within a switch statement to transfer control to other case statements or the default case statement.
-Using goto case <constant value> will transfer control to that case statement.
+Using goto case will transfer control to that case statement.
 Using goto default will transfer execute to the default statement.
 I’m not sure it produces the cleanest code, but here’s an example anyway.

 public void SwitchMe(StatesEnum state)